 The N Word We Rarely Discuss: NAPPY

-Like most blacks in America, I was raised in an environment where hair like mine, kinky hair, was frequently referred to as “bad hair.”
-Conversely, straight hair or kink-less hair was characterized as “good hair“.
+Like most blacks in America born before 1970, I was raised to believe that hair like mine, kinky hair, was "bad".
+The tighter the coil the badder the hair.
+Conversely, straight hair or kink-less hair was understood to be "good hair".
 I grew up receiving a steady stream of messages that directly or indirectly informed me that kinky hair, broad facial features, and dark skin were marks of inferiority.

-During my childhood, in the 60’s, the term “Black” was a label that was avoided when characterizing a Black person.
-Back then, the word “Black” was often used as a prejorative by Black people as well as white in the U.S.
+During my childhood, in the 60's, "Black" was a label that was avoided.
+Back then, the label "Black", when used to describe a person, was considered a prejorative - even when used by Black people .

-It was common to hear disparaging words spoken of people who were “black with nappy hair” as if those were insults.
-The truth is, those were fightin’ words back then.
-This was before the R&B singer James Brown gave us license to “Say It Loud, I’m Black and I’m Proud”.
-I remember when that song was considered radical.
+Openly expressed preference for straight or loosely curled hair was normal in the black community of my childhood.
+This was before the legendary R&B singer James Brown gave us license to "Say It Loud, I'm Black and I'm Proud".
+I remember when that song hit the charts.
+It was considered radical and I loved it.

-In the 60’s infrequent black images shown on television, usually in the news, were invariably negative.
-Even today, subtle and not so subtle messages sent through the airwaves, in advertising, in movies, and in pop culture send the message that whiteness is the preferred mode of being in America and globally.
+In the 60's infrequent black images shown on television, usually in the news, were invariably negative.
+Even today, subtle and not so subtle messages sent through the airwaves, in advertising, in movies, and in all forms of pop culture send the message that whiteness is superior.

 "I'm Black and I'm Proud"

-Back in the sixties, when my mother was a young woman, afros were popular and James Brown’s “Say it Loud, I’m Black and I’m Proud” was the mantra of urban America — we lived in the Bronx.
-But my mother preferred Diana Ross and the Supremes over James Brown; she emulated their look by wearing socially accepted coifs that almost looked like helmuts but most often were wigs.
+In the sixties, when my mother was a young woman, Afros were popular and James Brown's "Say it Loud, I'm Black and I'm Proud" was the mantra of urban America -- we lived in the Bronx.
+But my mother didn't care for James Brown.
+She preferred Diana Ross and the Supremes and emulated their look by wearing socially accepted coifs that almost looked like helmets but most often were wigs.

-Initially, my mother was unhappy with my decision.
-She tried to get me to change my mind but I wouldn’t.
-At one point, she had her mother — my Granny — fly from Long Beach, California to our home in New York to discuss my hair and how wearing it nappy was a bad reflection on the family.
-But even Granny who I loved and respected couldn’t get me to straighten it.
+Initially, my mother wasn't having it.
+She did everything she could to get me to straighten it.
+At one point, she even coaxed her mother -- my Granny -- to fly from Long Beach, California to our home in New York to have a talk with me.
+Granny impressed upon me how my decision reflected badly on our family.
+But even Granny who I loved and respected couldn't get me to straighten it.
 In time, my mom accepted my decision.
-Back then we rarely saw eye to eye on issues of racial and gender identity.
-Now its something we hardly discuss.

 African Nappy Hair